-When your cat bunts you, it’s an open sign of affection.
+When your cat bunts you, it’s an open sign of demand or “affection”.
 It’s a way of signaling that you’re an important part of your cat’s social group.
 It’s also another way for your cat to deposit the pheromones that mark you as his property.

-If a cat you don’t know bunts you, the intention may be to get some affection from you.
+If a cat you don’t know bunts you, the intention may be to get some food, attention or affection from you.
 The more likely purpose is to discover information.

 The bunting behavior gives a cat the opportunity find out if you’ve come into contact with other animals recently.
 If the cat smells a dog on you, for example, he may keep his distance.

 Parting Thoughts on Feline Love

 It’s pretty easy to tell when some animals love you.
 Dogs wag their tails, bark, and jump around in excitement.
 Cats aren’t quite so easy.

 You can’t just walk through the door and immediately answer the question, “Does my cat love me?”
 Cats are more reserved.
 That doesn’t mean the question can’t be answered.

 Finding the answer to “Does my cat love me?” means paying more attention.
 Cats send out loads of signals that they love you, but you have to be ready to discern those signals.

 They give you cat kisses and bring you toys.
 They purr and lick.
 They knead your leg or rub up against it and show you their bellies.